dustinlacewell/jrpc/README.md

 Booting the Server
 ------------------

-To boot a server running this JRPC interface we'll create a (Twisted Service)[https://twistedmatrix.com/documents/15.0.0/api/twisted.application.service.html] using (Twisted's application framework)[http://twistedmatrix.com/documents/current/core/howto/application.html].
+To boot a server running this JRPC interface we'll create a [Twisted Service](https://twistedmatrix.com/documents/15.0.0/api/twisted.application.service.html) using [Twisted's application framework](http://twistedmatrix.com/documents/current/core/howto/application.html).

-Twisted Applications start with (a generic top-level container service)[https://twistedmatrix.com/documents/15.0.0/api/twisted.application.service.Application.html].
+Twisted Applications start with [a generic top-level container service](https://twistedmatrix.com/documents/15.0.0/api/twisted.application.service.Application.html).
 By adding your own services to this root container service, they will all be properly started by the framework when your application starts.
-Twisted Applications are started by invoking (the command-line utility)[http://twistedmatrix.com/documents/current/core/howto/basics.html] `twistd`.
+Twisted Applications are started by invoking [the command-line utility](http://twistedmatrix.com/documents/current/core/howto/basics.html) `twistd`.

-The main parent service and its various child services are all setup in what's called (a tac file)[http://twistedmatrix.com/documents/current/core/howto/application.html#twistd-and-tac] which is loaded by the `twistd` tool. `twistd` will look for a variable in the file `application, which should be set to the parent container service.
+The main parent service and its various child services are all setup in what's called [a tac file](http://twistedmatrix.com/documents/current/core/howto/application.html#twistd-and-tac) which is loaded by the `twistd` tool. `twistd` will look for a variable in the file `application, which should be set to the parent container service.

 ```python
 from twisted.application import service